-- children with SEND - pupils who are LGBT or who are perceived to be LGBT by their peers
+- children with SEND - pupils who are lesbian, gay, bisexual or gender questioning or who are perceived to be by their peers.

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-This will, in all likelihood, negatively affect their educational attainment and be worsened if the alleged perpetrator(s) attends the same school.
+This will, likely, negatively affect their educational attainment and be worsened if the alleged perpetrator(s) attends the same school.
 If a child reports an incident, they will be reassured that they have done the right thing by telling a trusted adult, will be taken seriously, supported and kept safe.
 We will further reassure those affected that the law is there to protect them, not criminalise them.